newrelic/gatsby-theme-newrelic/README.md

 ## Contributing

-We encourage your contributions to improve gatsby-theme-newrelic!
+We encourage your contributions to improve `gatsby-theme-newrelic`!
 Keep in mind when you submit your pull request, you'll need to sign the CLA via the click-through using CLA-Assistant.
 You only have to sign the CLA one time per project.
 If you have any questions, or to execute our corporate CLA, required